For faster tracking of your Tax Free shopping refund, download our app. Or enter your voucher details below.

 PCI compliance is the three step process of implementation, adherence, and proof of compliance of the security standards set by the PCI Security Standards Council.
 These standards were developed to facilitate industry-wide adoption of uniform data security practices.
 They are designed to protect cardholder data from the point of sale, through transaction and in some cases the long term storage of that information.

-PCI compliance is required of ALL organizations that accept, transmit, or store any credit card information.
+PCI compliance is required of ALL organisations that accept, transmit, or store any credit card information.
 This is regardless of size and processing method, and includes service providers (processors, website hosting companies, gateways, etc.).
 The only merchants that do not need to become PCI compliant are those that ONLY accept cash.

 In order to become PCI compliant, merchants are required to complete and pass a Self-Assessment Questionnaire (SAQ) annually, perform quarterly network vulnerability scans (only if the merchant processes or transmits cardholder data through the Internet).

 A merchant must complete and pass a SAQ once a year, assuming the method in which the merchant’s business accepts processes and stores transactions stays the same.
 If the business’s processing, transmitting or storing methods change, the merchant should review the SAQ and make the appropriate changes to ensure their PCI compliance remains validated.